Mary Jane Farmer

 After leaving the newspaper in August 2012, Mary Jane again began dedicating all her time to the music business, bumping up music news and the live music calendar on SceneInTown.com as one way of letting the public know just how much incredible talent there is out there.
 She began working again as an event promoter, and enjoyed producing the music stage at the Grayson County Fair (Texas), naturally called “The Scene In Town Stage.”

 2013 was an even-busier-than-usual year.
 February saw Mary Jane joining the reporting staff for Buddy Magazine, the oldest music magazine in Texas.
 In March, she began writing for North Texas Best Times Magazine.
 In October, she began working with singer/songwriter Tony Ramey, as she had many years previously for singer/songwriter Steve Young.
-She now works as booking agent for Mark Shelton and his band, The Greater Good.
+She now works as booking agent for Mark Shelton & The Greater Good and The Buffalo Ruckus.
+She also books the live music for El Patio Escondido, in Van Alstyne.

 The online magazine, SceneInTown.com, is enjoying considerable success, as noted by the growing numbers of dedicated, repeat readers, many of whom return regularly to search its Live Music and Festival calendars, others for the feature stories and CD reviews, and many just for the numerous photographs.